jrising/prospectus-tools/acra/extract/config-docs.md

 ## `results-root`

-Directory containing the impacts results tree
+Directory containing the impacts results tree.
+To do a Monte Carlo run (see `do-montecarlo`), this directory should contain directories named `batch-0`, `batch-1`, and so on.
+To do a constant p-value run, or a single batch from a Monte Carlo run, this directory should end with the batch directory itself (and should contain RCP directories).

 ## `output-dir`